jackokring/miChronos/README.md

   * EX - exponential of x to base 10000
   * CU - q function (scaled form 4 decimals to 3 decimals)
   * ED - x times exponential x (scaled as CU)
-  * EI - exponetial integral at the natural origin (scaled as CU)
+  * EI - exponential integral at the natural origin (scaled as CU)

-  * LI - logorithmic integral (scaled to give primes less than estimate)
+  * LI - logarithmic integral (scaled to give primes less than estimate)
   * TI - 2 digits times 2 digits
   * DI - 2 digits over 2 digits (scaled for 2 decimals)
   * HC - 2 digits and 2 digits in parallel (or harmonic) (scaled for 2 decimals)